 – Because some people have a wrong understanding of what a Christian really is.
 Some have an enormous expectation that Christians need to be perfect.

 Why are there so many hypocrites in the church?
-I have a better question for you: Are you going to allow a hypocrite deny you from having a life changing relationship with your creator?
+I have a better question for you: Are you going to allow a hypocrite to deny you from having a life-changing relationship with your creator?
 The fact is, if a hypocrite is standing between you and God, the hypocrite is closer to God than you are!